Brailsfithay History, Family Crest & Coats of Arms

 The surname Brailsfithay was first found in Derbyshire at Brailsford, a parish, in the hundred of Appletree.
 "The manor, which in the reign of the Confessor had belonged to Earl Wallef, was one of those given by William the Conqueror to Henry de Ferrers, under whom it was held by Elsin, ancestor of the ancient family of Brailsford.
 From the Brailsfords the property passed by marriage to the Bassetts, and from them in the same way to the Shirleys: the manor now belongs to the Evans family."

 Early History of the Brailsfithay family

 This web page shows only a small excerpt of our Brailsfithay research.
-Another 103 words (7 lines of text) covering the years 1060 and 1450 are included under the topic Early Brailsfithay History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brailsfithay History in all our PDF Extended History products and printed products wherever possible.